• Skip to primary navigation

 Traditional Southern-style collard greens have always been a staple on the holiday table throughout my life.
 But those collard greens were typically made with smoked ham, bacon fat, lots of salt, and boiled to oblivion.
 They were mushy and a brownish-green color.
 At the time, I liked them, but after my high cholesterol diagnosis in 2007 (when I was only 35 years old), I started looking more closely at the foods I was eating, including my holiday favs like collard greens.

-As a licensed nutritionist and someone whose life has been completely transformed by changing what was on the end of my fork, I’ve come to appreciate all the micronutrients, antioxidants, and disease-fighting compounds found in superfoods, like collard greens.
+As a nutritionist and someone whose life has been completely transformed by changing what was on the end of my fork, I’ve come to appreciate all the micronutrients, antioxidants, and disease-fighting compounds found in superfoods, like collard greens.

-Southern-Style Collard Greens Elevated has 6 key ingredients
+Southern-Style Collard Greens has 7 key ingredients

 1. Fresh collard greens